bhavuksagar/Spam-msg-Detection/README.md

 # Spam-msg-Detection
-Program for spam message detection.
+Program for spam message detection with 97.8% accuracy.